CellStratAI/cellstrat-hub-docs/docs/05-HubAPI Deployment 🚀/quickstart.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Building and Training Models is one thing and Deploying it for the world to use is another.
-AI Deployment has always been a challenging and complicated task, so we at CellStrat decided to squash the complications and make it much simpler with the CellStrat Hub API Platform, a simple and highly flexible and customizable platform for deploying your AI Models as REST APIs which can be called from anywhere like a web application, server-side application or from the edge.

-With CellStrat Hub API, you can,
-- Deploy your AI Models in under 15 minutes in only 3 steps.
-- As simple as it may look, you still have complete control over your deployment to customize it in any way you want.
-- The Models are deployed as Serverless APIs, which means you only pay for the number of invocations, unlike traditional deployment options.
-But that is if you pay at all!
-Did we mention its completely free to get started?
-- APIs are auto-scaled based on traffic, so you don't need to worry about the deployment infrastructure and can focus on building your model.
-- All Models are deployed using a docker container under the hood, that means you get complete control over your execution environment, allowing you to optimize your inference in low-level languages like C++ also.
-- You can deploy a maximum of 5 Model APIs for free.
-But hold on!
-Everything is completely customizable, so no one is stopping you from deploying multiple models in a single API!
-For all you know, you can deploy 10 models in a single API while staying in your free plan.
-This is the most cost effective option you can find to deploy your models.
-- Enterprise plans for Custom Deployment are also available with Premium Support.
+Hub API is an Intuitive Deployment Platform for Serving AI Models as REST APIs.
 Get started with deploying your first model as an API in this hands-on guide.
 You will be deploying an Ants and Bees Image Classification Model in this Tutorial.
-This tutorial covers the deployment in both PyTorch and Tensorflow (Keras).
+This tutorial covers the deployment in both PyTorch and Tensorflow/Keras (to be updated soon).

 <TOCInline toc={toc} />